Premier League final-day hat-tricks. We’ve only seen 13 in the history of the competition, so we look back at the rare occasions they’ve been scored.

 For poor old Le Tiss, it was the first of two times he’s scored three times and lost in the Premier League – accounting for 40% of the total times it’s happened: must be a conspiracy, right?

 Fast forward 10 years for the next closing day hat-trick, as Arsenal’s Freddie Ljungberg scored three in a 4-0 win at already-relegated Sunderland.

-For the Gunners, this was their third hat-trick in two games, after Robert Pires and Jermaine Pennant each netted one against Southampton in their previous match, while this was also the second match in their record 49-game unbeaten run.
+This was Arsenal’s third hat-trick in two games, after Robert Pires and Jermaine Pennant each netted three times against Southampton in their previous match, while this was also the second match in their record 49-game unbeaten run.
 But despite Ljungberg becoming the first Swedish player to net a Premier League treble, the headlines were all about Thierry Henry.

 Players to Assist Every Goal in a Hat-trick:

 Mike Newell for Alan Shearer – Blackburn Rovers vs. Coventry City – 23 September 1995

 Stan Collymore for Robbie Fowler – Liverpool vs. Arsenal – 23 December 1995